nicolasfauchereau/ICU_Water_Watch/README.md

 ## Background

-The aim of these modules, scripts and notebooks is to combine realtime rainfall monitoring in the Southwest Pacific, using the [NASA GPM-IMERG](https://gpm.nasa.gov/data/imerg) satellite product, and probabilistic monthly and seasonal forecast data (from 9 different General Circulation Models, or *GCMs*) to highlight regions that are and / or will be in potential "water-stress" conditions: i.e. - in a nutshell - where significant rainfall deficits have been recorded over the past few months, and the monthly or seasonal forecasts indicate high probability for dry conditions to persist or worsen.
+The aim of these modules, scripts and notebooks is to combine realtime rainfall monitoring in the Southwest Pacific, using the [NASA GPM-IMERG](https://gpm.nasa.gov/data/imerg) satellite product, and probabilistic monthly and seasonal forecast (data from 9 different General Circulation Models, or *GCMs*) to highlight regions that are and / or will be in potential "water-stress" conditions: i.e. - in a nutshell - where significant rainfall deficits have been recorded over the past few months, and the monthly or seasonal forecasts indicate high probability for dry conditions to persist or worsen.

 #### Data

 **1) The GPM-IMERG satellite rainfall estimates**

 The past 30, 60, 90, 180 and 360 days rainfall accumulations, anomalies, percentile of scores and Standardized Precipitation Index (SPI) are derived from the daily, [GPM-IMERG](https://gpm.nasa.gov/data/imerg) mission.
-The daily, near realtime (2 days lag) data is downloaded from https://gpm1.gesdisc.eosdis.nasa.gov/data/GPM_L3/GPM_3IMERGDL.06
+The near realtime (2 days lag) data is downloaded from https://gpm1.gesdisc.eosdis.nasa.gov/data/GPM_L3/GPM_3IMERGDL.06

 The climatologies have been pre-computed from all the available data over the **2001 - 2020 period**.